mrkhorasani/AZ-900/README.md

 ## Resource Group
 **Definition:** A resource group is a logical container for Azure resources, which include virtual machines, databases, storage accounts, and more.
 **Purpose:** It allows for the management and organization of resources in a structured way.
-You can deploy, update, and delete all the resources in a resource group together.
+You can deploy, update, and delete all the resources in a resource group together.<br>
 **Management Scope:** Resources in a resource group share the same lifecycle.
-You can apply management and access control policies, such as role-based access control (RBAC), to the resource group.
+You can apply management and access control policies, such as role-based access control (RBAC), to the resource group.<br>

 ### Key Features of Resource Groups
    **1. Organizational Unit:**<br>